Paid Vacation: Everything You Need to Know

 Some countries, however, have economies not doing well and their economies are struggling.
 Four countries, Italy, Spain, Portugal, and France all had a rate of unemployment above 10 percent.
 Spain’s unemployment rate was the highest among all OECD members, at 25.1 percent.

 One organization, the Center for Economic and Policy Research (CEPR), believes that countries may actually do better if they give their employees more time off.
 They believe that productivity will actually be increased if companies would adopt this practice.

 Countries Where Workers Get the Most Time Off and Their Economic Standing

 One country that provides their employees with much time off is New Zealand.
 It is the one country that is a member of OECD and is outside of the European continent that requires its employees be given as much as 30 days of a combination of vacation and holidays that are paid.
 Anytime an employee is required to work on a holiday they must be paid 1.5 times their regular pay.
 Even with the extra time off, it does not seem to have hurt the economy any, and New Zealand’s GDP is expected to see an increase greater than nearly all of the other developed countries for several years to come.

 If you need help in understanding how much paid vacation to give your employees, or have other question about how to treat certain employees about their vacation time or paid holidays, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel only uses lawyers who have graduated in the top five percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.